How to ask the time in Japanese

 - nanji desu ka – 何時ですか (なんじですか) : a phrase meaning ‘what time is it?’ in Japanese

 Again, but native speakers use this phrase to ask the time in Japanese.
-So, its usage is very similar to that of the English phrase, “what time is it?”
+So, its usage is very similar to those of the English phrases like “what time is it?” and “do you have the time?”

 The definition and meaning are simple and clear.
 To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.